Oichkatzelesfrettschen/xv6-rust/README.md

 1. Run `make debug`; QEMU will expose a debugging port for GDB to attach to.

 1. In another terminal session, run `rust-gdb`.

+## Contribution Guidelines

+All code changes must pursue mathematical decomposition, unrolling loops where it clarifies the intent, and refactor code into modern paradigms.
+Every function must include thorough Doxygen comments, and documentation should integrate with Sphinx and Breathe to support Read-the-Docs builds.